piyus22/SUGAR/README.md

 The same can be seen in the shap plot
 ![Shap plot showing the feature importance](images/lightGBM_shap_plot.png)

-The most impactful features are clearly num_HbA1c_level and num_blood_glucose_level, followed by num_age and num_bmi.
+The most impactful features are clearly ***num_HbA1c_level*** and ***num_blood_glucose_level***, followed by num_age and num_bmi.
 A consistent trend observed is that higher values (red dots) in these top features strongly push the model towards predicting diabetes (positive SHAP values), while lower values (blue dots) decrease that likelihood.
 This directly aligns with medical understanding, confirming the model relies on diagnostically relevant indicators for robust and interpretable classifications.

+### Model building